 MV_REWRITE |

-When used alone, this hint skips the rule/expense check for materialized view query rewriting and directly applies the rewrite. |
+When used alone, the MV_REWRITE hint skips the rules and cost checks for materialized view query rewriting and directly uses applicable rewriting. |

 NO_MV_REWRITE |

-Disables materialized view query rewriting and allows specifying a query block. |
+Disables materialized view query rewriting, and you can specify a query block. |

 OPT_PARAM |

-Sets optimizer parameters at the query level. |
+Sets optimizer-related parameters at the query level. |

 PARALLEL |

-Sets the degree of parallelism for a query.
+Sets the parallelism level for the query.
 Its reverse operation is NO_PARALLEL. |

 NO_PARALLEL |

-Disables query parallelism (sets the degree of parallelism to 1). |
+Disables query parallelism (i.e., sets the parallelism level to 1). |

 QUERY_TIMEOUT |

-Sets the timeout period for query execution. |
+Sets the query execution timeout. |

 READ_CONSISTENCY |

-Specifies the read consistency level (strong/weak). |
+Sets the read consistency level (strong/weak). |

 RESOURCE_GROUP |

-Forces the use of a specified resource group for the statement. |
+Forces the resource group used by the statement. |

 STAT |

-Tracks the output statistics of query operators. |
+Tracks output statistics for query operators. |

 TRANS_PARAM |

-Sets transaction-related variable values at the query level. |
+Sets transaction-related variables at the query level. |

 TRACING |

-Traces the output of query execution operators. |
+Tracks output from query execution operators. |

 USE_PLAN_CACHE |

-Specifies the plan cache usage strategy for the current query. |
+Specifies the plan cache (Plan Cache) usage strategy for the current query. |

-APPEND hint
+APPEND Hint

 Syntax